delacannon/world-builder-documentation/README.md

 # World Builder Documentation

 World Builder original game engine documentation extracted using vMac and exportFL.
-Original texts by Ray Dunakin.
+Written by Ray Dunakin on 11/26/95.

 ### About World Builder